 Education is a fundamental human right and is indispensable for the achievement of sustainable development and peace.
-Today, more than 262 million children and youth are out of school.
+Today, more than 262 million youth are out of school.
 And 750 million adults are illiterate, fuelling poverty and marginalization.

 ASA Foundation education development programs empower people with the knowledge, skills and values to live in dignity, build their lives and contribute to their societies.
-The sustainable projects ensure inclusive and equitable quality education that promotes lifelong opportunities for vulnerable male and female youth and adults with and without disabilities.
+Our sustainable projects ensure inclusive and equitable quality education that promotes lifelong opportunities for vulnerable male and female youth and adults with and without disabilities.

 Supported by UNICEF, U.S. Embassy, Barça Foundation, Caritas Germany, Handicap International and the RYTHM Foundation, we have been successful in reaching our programming objectives by addressing and transforming inclusive education and sports issues through sustainable Training of Trainer (ToT) and Youth Development (YD) participatory learning workshops, digital learning platforms and inclusive Edu-Sports training empowerment activities for vulnerable male and female youth and adults with and without disabilities across South East Asia.
 Our innovative learning approach not only addresses the need for education and sports development in schools and communities but also raises important gender and disabilities awareness issues by attracting females and youth with disabilities to sports development activities.

 The overall goals of implementing our inclusive education development projects are as follows:

 - Increasing equitable access and retention of children, especially females, with disabilities in educational institutions.

 - Improving the frequency and quality of physical education lessons in inclusive schools that will have a positive impact on children’s learning outcomes.

 - Improving the capacity of male and female inclusive school teachers, principals and school supervisors to deliver women empowerment and life skills agendas through improving inclusive pedagogical skills and quality sports and play for children, especially females, with and without disabilities.